bitburner-official/bitburner-src/markdown/bitburner.grafting.waitforongoinggrafting.md

 Promise&lt;void&gt;

 A promise that resolves when the current grafting finishes or is canceled.
-If there is no ongoing grafting, the promise resolves immediately.
+If there is no current work, the promise resolves immediately.
+If the current work is not a grafting work, the promise rejects immediately.

 ## Remarks